mkbabb/knowbe4-scripts/README.md

 # KnowBe4 Scripts

-Collection of scripts for scraping KnowBe4
+A collection of scripts for scraping KnowBe4.

 ## Logging in